Australian Horse Racing

 Track upgrades/downgrades are often not included in final results with many race results reflecting incorrect track ratings.

-Other Race Track SurfacesJust to confuse the issue even further, some other track surfaces include:
+the issue even further, some other track surfaces include:

 Horses race differently on the various racing surfaces with a potential champion on one racing surface perhaps reduced to a complete duffer on another.
 There doesn’t appear to be any rule to follow when horses move from one track surface to another other than simply observing the result.